 But when local farmers were asked to use their experience to tackle the problem, they came up with successful innovation strategies, such as diversification from cereals to vegetables, farming goats and using fodder trees.

 Nepal’s work on agriculture in the Middle Hills is just one of several inclusive approaches that protect indigenous knowledge and try to apply it alongside appropriate scientific evidence.
 According to Baul, the success of the project lay in local wisdom, such as which local tree species will grow best in which location.

 But the Nepalese farmers and the Batwa are two very different peoples, and what works for one may not work for the other.
 Nongovernmental organisations (NGOs) which help indigenous groups attend international summits struggle daily with the fact that the spectrum of their experiences is so vast and wide — and therefore difficult to represent and incorporate at international summits like COP21.
-This is why the ongoing invisibility of indigenous people in international negotiations also harbours dangers for the people themselves.
-Tauli-Corpuz points out that these groups are often the losers when they are absent at summits that deal with important issues, such as distribution of resources and land management.

 She says that if there are nationwide shortages of food or water, countries are generally willing to sacrifice their tribal people for the ‘greater good’, and many, like Uganda and Vietnam, have already done so — destroying their homes and livelihood for economic gain.

 “Governments should respect and protect human rights of indigenous peoples,” including their right to participate in decision-making processes, Tauli-Corpuz concludes.

 This Spotlight article features a researcher from INASP’s AuthorAID programme.